vegawidget/altair/README.md

 ## Example

-This package provides a simple pass-through to the Altiar API.
+This package provides a pass-through to the Altiar API.

 ``` r
 library("altair")